-Office hours: by appointment.
-Please email to set up a time.
-If there is an emergency, you may contact me at 936-499-3917
+Office hours: Please email to set up an appointment to meet with me.
+If there is an emergency, you may contact one of the other methods instructors or the Department of Language, Literacy & Special Populations at (936) 294-1108.

-Day and time the class meets: Tuesdays from 5:30-7:20
+Day and time the class meets/Location of class: Online/Blackboard

-Location of class:

-GARRETT TEACHER EDUCATION CENT 00111E